 Is your home-based business meeting new Illinois guidelines for the Cottage Food Law?

 Whether for a hobby or as a career, selling food grown or made in your home carries endless possibilities for enjoyment and profit.
 It also carries substantial responsibilities for the safety of the public who purchases and consumes your food products.
 Major changes took effect January 1, 2022 in the Cottage Food Operation Law's Home-to-Market Act.
-Illinois Extension helped craft the law and is your guide to operating within the new regulations.
+Illinois Extension is your guide to operating within the new regulations.
 Outshine the rest and grow your home-based business.

 New places to sell your products